 Think There Is An Issue With Your Network Performance?

-If you believe the performance of the network is, or will be, impacting your research, contact our Network Service Owner and ITS Director of Networks, Eric Boyd.
-Regardless of who owns your network, ITS partners with all Units, Unit IT and Michigan Medicine to ensure your networking needs are understood so we can work together to get your needs met.
+If you believe the performance of the network is, or will be, impacting your research, contact our U-M Net Network Service Owner and ITS Director of Networks, Eric Boyd.
+Regardless of who owns your network, U-M Net partners with all Units, Unit IT and Michigan Medicine to ensure your networking needs are understood so we can work together to get your needs met.

 Recruiting for Advanced Networking Needs?

-If you are a current Michigan researcher, Dean, or Academic Leader and have advanced networking needs to support recruitment, contact our Director of Networks, Eric Boyd, or our Director of Advanced Research Computing - Technology Services, Brock Palen.
+If you are a current Michigan researcher, Dean, or Academic Leader and have advanced networking needs to support recruitment, contact Eric Boyd, Director of Networks, or Brock Palen, Director of Advanced Research Computing.
 ITS and Unit IT will work together to create an IT environment that works for researchers.